 The largest learning centre

 During the conversation with Priscilla, we understand that Dignity provides education and care to underprivileged children for the past 20 years.
 From a classroom of just 20 students, the NGO Dignity has educated more than 8,000 students, with 1,700 enrolled this year.
 Certainly, Dignity is the largest and most comprehensive learning centre for the underprivileged in West Malaysia.

-Furthermore, it is internationally recognized.
+Furthermore, it is internationally recognised.
 Dignity hosted the 44th President of the United States, Mr. Barack Obama in 2015 and received the Sharjah International Award for Refugee Advocacy and Support in 2018.

 We strongly believe that poverty is a vicious cycle but it can be broken by education.
 With proper education, the children can learn a skill that can support themselves in the future.
 Indeed, the only way to nurture and empower underprivileged children to be the world changers is through transformative education.

 However, not every child has the same opportunity to go to school .
-Some are the refugees without a any identification in Malaysia; some just don’t have enough money to go to school.
+Some are the refugees without any identification in Malaysia; some just do not have enough money to go to school.
 So, why don’t we start donating to put a child into school?

 Notably, Dignity not only focus on learning and discovering in a traditional classroom.
 On top of that, it provides transformational enterprises which allow children to learn real life skills according to their interests.

 To date, they have four enterprises which focus on hair saloon, café and creative space, sewing and growing greens such plants and fruits.
 The saloon “cut x dignity” that we went is one of the four enterprises under the NGO Dignity.
 Children are training alongside professionals and experience entrepreneurs.